Join A Secret Italy

 Wine Routes

-The Veneto is one of Italy's major wine producing regions.
-Many of the names from this area are well know throughout the world – names such as Prosecco, Soave and Pinot Grigio.
+The Veneto is one of Italy's major wine-producing regions.
+Many of the names from this area are well known throughout the world – names such as Prosecco, Soave and Pinot Grigio.
 Each of the different routes have completely different characteristics and yet each one, in its own way, is very special.

 Brenta Canal